erred/seankhliao.com/src/blog/2023-03-19-private-go-pkgsite.md

 The worker code in pkgsite only knows how to fetch modules through the proxy protocol.
-Thus to process private modules, it's necessary to run a module proxy wich will own the credentials to your vcs.
+Thus to process private modules, it's necessary to run a module proxy which will own the credentials to your vcs.

 [athens] is one such choice.
 While mildly complex, a nice feature is the support of `/index` to list discovered module versions,